Jewish and American Law: How Are They Different? How Are They Similar?

 This course delves into the relationship between law and ethics, through a Jewish lens.
 Students will study and discuss the theory of law, Jewish law as a living organism, motivations to live by Jewish law, comparisons to American law, and the interactions of morality, theology, and custom within Jewish and American law.

 This seminar is approved for MCLE General Education credit by the State Bar of California.
-Each seminar is 1.5 credits.
+Each week is 1.5 credits.
+Attend all 4 weeks and earn 6 credits.

 ALL SALES FINAL.
 NO REFUNDS OR EXCHANGES.